ppalex7/SourcePawnCompletions/README.md

 ## Configuration

-Create an `SPCompltions.sublime-settings` file in your User directory that looks like:
+Create an `SPCompletions.sublime-settings` file in your User directory that looks like:

     {
         "include_directory": "C:\\srcds\\tf\\addons\\sourcemod\\scripting\\include"
     }

+or edit same file in the installed package folder.

 The path must be an absolute path.
 Relative paths are unsupported.